hunter-yeago/Archive-Study-Decks/README.md

 I used the WebStorage API to store user decks locally on their device.
 For form validation I  implemented the Constraint Validation API to display custom error messages for each form input.
 Upon successful submission of the form, I convert the input values into a data object using the FormData API and send it to the model to create a Deck object.
 Additionally, I used a function from the date-fns library to ensure that the chosen due-date for the deck is in the future.

-Resetting user data in local storage:
+**Resetting user data in local storage:**
   <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/resetingdata.gif" alt="Gif showing demo of resetting local storage" width="90vw"/>

 **Webpack**

-Stuff about Webpack
+I utilized the Webpack Dev Server for better efficiency when building my project.
+I also configured the loaders to be able to bundle all assets into a single .js file.

 **Design Pattern**

 In this Single Page Application, I used the Model-View-Controller design pattern as the foundation for the project, and implemented the Observer pattern to update other parts of the page when there is new data to display.

-The  View updating the screen via the Observer:
+**The View updating the screen via the Observer:**
   <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/addingdeck.gif" alt="Demo of the view updating the screen via the observer pattern" width="90vw"/>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>